Embarking on a new journey and relocating to a place steeped in rich American history like Pennsylvania?

 How long do you need to live in PA to be considered a resident?

 To be considered a resident for tax purposes, one typically needs to live in Pennsylvania for at least 183 days in a given tax year.
-However, for other purposes like in-state tuition, the requirements might differ.

 Is it more expensive to live in Colorado or Pennsylvania?